colin273/enmity-debug/README.md

 ## Quitting

-Once you have finished debugging, you can simply press `Ctrl+C` on your keyboard to quit the debugger.
-The websocket will be disconnected automatically.
+Once you have finished debugging and closed the debugger REPL, press `Ctrl+C` on your keyboard to quit the CLI.